rpoitras/sample-app/README.md

 yarn start
 ```

-## Troubles with Hot Module Replacement
+## Troubles with Hot Module Replacement - UPDATE: Fixed as of April 14/17

 This is only a problem when using `react-router 3.0.2` in the master branch.
 Version 4.0.0 works fine, react-router-4 branch.